2D inverse problem with a Foliation Condition: The proof of the main theorem

-If we recover this expression to $A$, this is (with $f = e^{\frac{F}{x}}v$):
+If we recover this expression to $L\circ I_\varrho$, this is (with $f = Ee^{\Phi_F(x)}v$):

-Recall our inclusion relationships for polynomially weighted Sobolev spaces, we can get rid of the $r-$indices with the cost of increasing the power of left hand side to $e^{\frac{F+\delta}{x}}$.
-That is:\\
+Recall our inclusion relationships for polynomially weighted Sobolev spaces, we can get rid of the $r-$indices with the cost of increasing the exponential power of left hand side to $e^{\Phi_{(F+\delta)}(x)}$ with $\delta>0$.
+That is: